-With his main concentration on the cross country team, Houchin will also work with the distance runners during the indoor and outdoor track seasons.
+With his main concentration on the cross country team, Houchin also works with the distance runners during the indoor and outdoor track seasons.

 While at UNLV, Houchin coached the Rebels' first-ever middle-distance Mountain West Conference champion in Charlotte Browning, who claimed the league's outdoor 1,500m title in 2007 and was named the MWC Outdoor Track & Field Freshman of the Year.
 He also coached two All-MWC cross country athletes.
 During his tenure, his athletes added 41 marks to UNLV's Top 10 All-Time Performer Lists.

 Prior to his time at UNLV, Houchin was the head coach of the men's and women's cross country teams and assistant coach for the men's and women's track & field teams at McNeese State for the 2005-06 season.
 He coached one NCAA regional qualifier, two league champions and nine all-conference athletes.

 Before arriving at McNeese State, Houchin served as the assistant coach for both the men's and women's cross country and track & field programs at Butler from 2003-05.
 He helped lead the men's cross country team to a fourth-place finish at the 2004 NCAA Cross Country Championships, and coached All-American Olly Laws.
 He also assisted the women's cross country team to its first-ever appearance at the NCAA Championships that season.
 In 2005, he coached Victoria Mitchell to the NCAA title in the 3,000-meter steeplechase.
 During his two-year stint, Butler produced four conference champion cross country teams and four individual conference champions.